asyncapi/saunter/README.md

 # Saunter

->!
-If you have ever used this hell creation - Saunter, then you will understand why I want to rewrite it

 ![CI](https://github.com/tehmantra/saunter/workflows/CI/badge.svg)
 [![NuGet Badge](https://buildstats.info/nuget/saunter?includePreReleases=true)](https://www.nuget.org/packages/Saunter/)

+> If you have ever used this hell creation - Saunter, then you will understand why I want to rewrite it

 Saunter is an [AsyncAPI](https://github.com/asyncapi/asyncapi) documentation generator for dotnet.

 ℹ Note that pre version 1.0.0, the API is regarded as unstable and **breaking changes may be introduced**.

+## TODO

+1 priority:

+* Give the opportunity to work with multiple operations in the one class/method
+* Nullable enable
+* Add generator output validation
+* More unit

+2 priority:

+* Concat operations and channel to one attributes
+* Up asyncapi version
+* Nuget package

+3 priority:

+* Destroy hell attributes and make a normal tool for describing a asyncapi document

 ## Getting Started